luxedo/kee/README.md

 # Install

+> ⚠️ kee is still under development and has not been published yet

 `kee` uses [ImageMagick](https://imagemagick.org/index.php) to create images so please install the most recent version.
 Then install `kee` with [pip](https://pip.pypa.io/en/stable/).